 If HSV has passed to your genitals or anal area, you might feel tingling, itching or stinging.
 You might see small, fluid-filled blisters, and these can burst to become painful ulcers (sores).
 Passing urine (having a wee) might cause you pain.
 You might feel generally unwell, a bit like you have flu.

-After 1 to 2 weeks the skin sores will heal.
+Usually, after 1 to 2 weeks HSV symptoms heal.
 HSV stays in the body, and you may see the sores or ulcers again in the future at the same place on your body.

 How do I test for it?